 Apex Software was established in 1984 by Tim Cimbura.
 At that time, two applications were released for the Apple II: (1) ApexText, a character generator that made it possible to use upper/lower case, full color, bold, tall, wide, and large text, and (2) Inventory Plus, a powerful and easy-to-use inventory management application.
 ApexText was used as the graphics engine for many entertainment and educational software packages distributed by Scholastic, TIES, MECC-Minnesota Educational Computer Consortium (later The Learning Company and now Broderbund), EduComp, CompuKeys, and other companies.

 Later, many applications were developed in HyperCard, including a language translator, a meeting decision support system, and a multi-user contact management system.
-For several years, Apex Software developed and marketed the “Bible Helps” Bible study reference library as one of the first searchable electronic Bible software on the Macintosh.
+For several years, Apex Software developed and marketed the “Bible Helps” Bible study reference library as the first searchable electronic Bible application on the Macintosh.

 More…